|Come visit us at:

 Lake Winnipesaukee Dive Sites

 The Diamond Island Dory is located to the southeast of "Empty Pockets" about 40 yards towards the island.
 This 19 foot boat is in about 35 feet of water.
-There may still be a line running from the starboard side bow rail of "Empty Pockets" to the Dory.Old Navy Underwater Laser Testing Site - Just south of "Empty Pockets" is the location of the Navy's old underwater laser testing site that dates back to the 1950's.
-SCRIPTS conducted testing to study laser transmission through water.
+There may still be a line running from the starboard side bow rail of "Empty Pockets" to the Dory.Old Navy Underwater Laser Testing Site - Just south of "Empty Pockets" is the location of the Navy's old underwater laser testing site that dates back to the mid-1950's.
+The Visibility Lab of the SCRIPPS Institution of Oceanography conducted testing to study laser transmission through water.
 A railcar that ran on a track, like a coal-mining railcar, was used to measure how fast the laser beams were traveling through water.
-The track is in about 25 feet of water with staging in deeper water.
+One of the railcar staging towers can be found in 45 feet of water.
+A few pieces of the railcar track can be found laying on the bottom.
 Ship Island Wrecks - There are two wrecks located off the eastern side of Ship Island.
 The 1st wreck lies directly east of Ship Island on a rocky slope at a depth of 30 feet.
 It appears to be a 25 foot cruiser with a closed bow from the 1950's.
 The hull is visible along with a big block motor and shaft and batteries.
 The 2nd wreck lies north of the 1st wreck in 85 feet of water.
 This wreck is about 18 feet long, a red hull with white decking and a steering wheel.
 There is no motor and no visible hardware.
 Both wrecks can be found on a single dive.

-To locate the shallower wreck, anchor off Ship Island in 15-20 feet of water directly facing Little Barndoor Island.
+To locate the shallower wreck, anchor off the east side of Ship Island in 15-20 feet of water directly facing Little Barndoor Island.
 Check the following compass headings from the surface.

 150 degrees to eastern black marker buoy off Moose Island.

-Swim down the slope to about 27 feet of water on a heading of 90 - 100 degrees.
-At depth, turn south and follow the slope at 27 feet until the wreck is found.
+Swim down the slope to 27 feet of water on a heading of 90 degrees.
+Keep the bottom about 3 feet below yourself.
+At 27 feet, turn south and follow the slope at 27 feet until the wreck is found.
 It is behind a big rock.